 Application Integration ensures that ECP applications are appropriately targeting DOE exascale architectures and that the facilities are aware of ongoing application development effort and can contribute their experience and expertise in porting applications to the facility architectures.

-Production of an exascale-capable environment requires access to HPC resources for the purpose of application and software testing and development.
-Facility Resource Utilization is a collaboration between ECP and DOE HPC facilities to ensure effective access to current production systems and pre-exascale, and exascale computers.
+Producing an exascale-capable environment requires access to high-performance computing (HPC) resources for the purpose of application and software testing and development.
+Facility Resource Utilization is a collaboration between the Exascale Computing Project (ECP) and US Department of Energy (DOE) HPC facilities to ensure effective access to current production systems and pre-exascale and exascale computers.

 PathForward seeks to prepare the US industry for exascale system procurements and generally improve US competitiveness in the worldwide computing market.
 Evidenced by CORAL2 offerings, PathForward successfully influences US high-performance computing (HPC) vendors to maintain focus on designing and building much more powerful and balanced computers for US Department of Energy simulation workloads.